MasonWirtz/MasonWirtz.github.io/Publications.md

 * Fischlhammer, L., & <u>Wirtz, M. A.</u> (in prep.).
 Real-time change in writing patterns and the effects of writing device on linguistic (in-)stability.

-* <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (in prep.).
-Capturing (a)synchrony and cause-and-effect relationships in the L2 proficiency–chunking association in later-life language learning.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under contract).
 Intensifier variation among later-life second language learners: A longitudinal micro-development study.
 In A. Gudmestad & D. Grammon (eds.), *Problematizing native-speaker targets in the study of sociolinguistic competence*.

 <br>

 > ## (Revisions) Under Review

+* <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under review).
+Capturing (a)synchrony and cause-and-effect relationships in the L2 proficiency–chunking association in later-life language learning. *Second Language Research*.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under review).
 A multi-year study of chunking trajectories in later-life additional language learning. *Journal of the European Second Language Association (JESLA)*.